 The time commitment for taking this course is estimated to be two to four hours per week.
 In addition to video lectures, the course features quizzes, online discussions and a final assignment.

 This is the 16th MOOC that Vanderbilt University has offered through the Coursera online higher education platform.
 Vanderbilt’s participation in Coursera is supported by the Vanderbilt Institute for Digital Learning.

 Paul Govern, (615) 343-9654

-Education Technologies, Health and Medicine, Healthcare Solutions, myVU, myVU News, releases, Reporter, Research, Research Blog, Strategic Plan Dan Roden, digitallearning, featured-Reporter, mooc, personalized medicine, Reporter Dec 18 2015, Vanderbilt Research Trending, VIDL
+Education Technologies, Health and Medicine, Healthcare Solutions, myVU, myVU News, releases, Reporter, Research, Research Blog, Strategic Plan Dan Roden, digitallearning, educational technologies, featured-Reporter, mooc, personalized medicine, Reporter Dec 18 2015, Vanderbilt Research Trending, VIDL

 There are lots of ways to keep up with Vanderbilt.
 Choose your preferred method: